tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

   ---
   ```

-  These metadata has to match C# class (`BlazorStatic.FrontMatter`) that we will use now.
-You can customize the class to match your own metadata.
+  These metadata has to match C# class (`BlazorStatic.BlogFrontMatter`) that we will use now.
+  You can use your own class, but it has to implement `IFrontMatter` interface.
+  You can also use multiple `IFrontMatter` classes in one web app, see [projects](projects) for more info (and its usage in `Program.cs`).

 - Mark Content folder to copy to the output: